Frequently Asked Questions*

 There are no set point limits, but the 80 individuals with the highest number of points on the point system will be accepted into the FLCC nursing program.
 Historically, people with A's and B's have been accepted.
 Last year the minimum number of points required for admission was 50, but that number varies from year to year, based upon the pool of applicants.

 Students must have a cumulative GPA of 2.5 or better.
 Students who have already earned a bachelor's degree must have a cumulative GPA above 2.0.
 You also need to have a C or better in all courses required for the nursing program.
-This includes ENG 101, ENG 102, PSY 100, PSY 200, SOC 100, BIO 171, BIO 172, BIO 230, one Humanities Elective, one Physical Education Elective (1 credit) and one General Elective (2 credits).
+This includes ENG 101, ENG 103, PSY 100, PSY 200, SOC 100, BIO 171, BIO 172, BIO 230, one Humanities Elective, and one Physical Education Elective (1 credit).

 I have a C- in one of my required general education courses** for Nursing.
 Can I be accepted into Nursing?